Appleby College Documentation Requirements for Students Requesting Accommodation

 Appleby College Student Services is committed to accommodating the needs of students with disabilities in a way that responds to a student’s unique circumstances.
 In accordance with the Ontario Human Rights Code, Appleby College will accommodate the needs of students with disabilities to allow them to access educational services equally, unless to do so would cause undue hardship.
 While the school does not have a special education department, we are able to offer certain accommodations to assist students with special needs to develop their individual potential.
 Appleby does not remove program requirements based on a special need.

-Students requesting accommodation of a disability are responsible for providing appropriate documentation to the school during the admission process or immediately following a diagnosis, whichever happens first.
+Students requesting accommodation for a disability are responsible for providing appropriate documentation to the school during the admission process or immediately following a diagnosis, whichever happens first.
 The school may not be able to provide supports to students who do not inform the school of their special needs and/or do not provide appropriate documentation or assessment information either at the time of admission or following admission to the school.

 Documentation of any disability must come from a qualified practitioner who is certified in diagnosing and treating the student’s particular disability.
 (A standard medical note from a family doctor does not meet the requirement for documentation.)